AmeriCorps Team Members

 Kyra Searcy is a Senior at the UM majoring in Resource Conservation with minors in International Development Studies and Wilderness Studies.
 Kyra is originally from the mountains of Colorado, but came to Montana for the College of Forestry and Conservation.
 The Wilderness and Civilization program through the Wilderness Institute on campus is how she got connected with the Watershed Education Network.
 Through her work at WEN she hopes to bring wild places to the youth and adults of Missoula through field education and citizen science.

-High School Interns — Montana Monofilament Recovery & Recycling Program
+Past High School Interns — Montana Monofilament Recovery & Recycling Program

 Bo Hahn — MT MRRP Intern